Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

-The 2D version of the implementation of the dielectric function has a striking advantage compared to the 3D counterpart when it comes to numerical instabilities, namely when computing the dielectric matrix around the origin $\bq \sim 0$ and exactly at the origin, when $\bq = \bzero$.
-For very small momentum transfer, the polarizability scales as $q^2$ for 2D semiconductors and insulators~\cite{BerkeleyGW_2012}, a behavior we have already verified in Subsection~\ref{subsec:Results_Polarizability}.
-As a result, $v_c(q)\chi^0_{\bzero \bzero}(q) \sim \mathcal{O}(q)$ as $q \to 0$, which ensures that no numerical instability arises at the origin for the head matrix element of the dielectric function, $\varepsilon_{\bzero \bzero}(\bzero)$.
-In this way, we can avoid having to use numerical schemes just to treat the problem of computing directly this matrix element, unlike other implementations in the literature, for instance the BerkelyGW one from Deslippe \emph{et~al.}~\cite{BerkeleyGW_2012}.
-For this particular matrix element, it does not matter whether one implements the dielectric function as per Eq.~\eqref{eq:dielectric_matrix_RPA}, or its symmetrized version $\varepsilon_{\bG \bG'}(\bq) \to \varepsilon_{\bG \bG'}(\bq) \sqrt{v_c(\bq + \bG')}/\sqrt{v_c(\bq + \bG)}$ as per Eq.~\eqref{eq:dielectric_matrix_Results}.
-But as we will see, to deal with the wing elements $\varepsilon_{\bG \bzero}(\bzero)$ and $\varepsilon_{\bzero \bG}(\bzero)$ it is more convenient---both technically and computationally---to use the symmetrized form of the dielectric function~\cite{Baldereschi_Tosatti_1978, Rasmussen_Schmidt_Winther_Thygesen_2016, Shishkin_Kresse_2006}.
-Whence, we have chosen to implement the expression~\eqref{eq:dielectric_matrix_Results} instead of expression~\eqref{eq:dielectric_matrix_RPA}.
+The 2D version of the implementation of the dielectric function has a striking advantage compared to the 3D counterpart when it comes to numerical instabilities, namely when computing the dielectric matrix around the origin $\mathbf{q} \sim 0$ and exactly at the origin, when $\mathbf{q} = \mathbf{0}$.
+For very small momentum transfer, the polarizability scales as $q^2$ for 2D semiconductors and insulators~\cite{BerkeleyGW_2012}, a behavior we have already verified in the Results~\ref{subsec:Results_Polarizability} section.
+As a result, $v_c(q)\chi^0_{\mathbf{0} \mathbf{0}}(q) \sim \mathcal{O}(q)$ as $q \to 0$, which ensures that no numerical instability arises at the origin for the head matrix element of the dielectric function, $\varepsilon_{\mathbf{0} \mathbf{0}}(\mathbf{0})$.
+In this way, we can avoid having to use numerical schemes just to treat the problem of computing directly this matrix element, unlike other implementations in the literature, for instance the BerkeleyGW one from Deslippe \emph{et~al.}~\cite{BerkeleyGW_2012}.
+For this particular matrix element, it does not matter whether one implements the symmetric dielectric function as per Eq.~\eqref{eq:dielectric_matrix_Results} or its non-symmetric version \markup{$\varepsilon_{\mathbf{G} \mathbf{G}'}(\mathbf{q}) = \delta_{\mathbf{G} \mathbf{G}'} - v_c(\mathbf{q} + \mathbf{G}')\chi^0_{\mathbf{G} \mathbf{G}'}(\mathbf{q})$}.
+But as we will see, to deal with the wing elements $\varepsilon_{\mathbf{G} \mathbf{0}}(\mathbf{0})$ and $\varepsilon_{\mathbf{0} \mathbf{G}}(\mathbf{0})$ it is more convenient---both technically and computationally---to use the symmetrized form of the dielectric function~\cite{Baldereschi_Tosatti_1978, Rasmussen_Schmidt_Winther_Thygesen_2016, Shishkin_Kresse_2006}.
+Whence, we have chosen to implement the expression~\eqref{eq:dielectric_matrix_Results} instead of its non-symmetric version, \markup{since it bears no difference in the physics}.
 Exactly at the origin, there is general consensus in the literature that some form of regularization must be applied to the dielectric matrix.
-Naturally, the screened potential also requires regularization, although we defer that discussion to Section~\ref{subsec:BSE_methods}.
+Naturally, the screened potential also requires regularization, although we defer that discussion to the Methods~\ref{subsec:BSE_methods} section.
 The regularization is essential to prevent divergences or undefined values in the matrix elements of the inverse dielectric function---and consequently in the screened potential---ensuring that subsequent calculations, such as determining excitonic energies and wavefunctions, are not compromised by numerical errors.